-The minimum admission requirements for nonresident transfer applicants are the same as those for residents except that nonresidents must have a grade point average of 2.8 or higher in all transferable college coursework.
+The minimum admission requirements for nonresident transfer applicants are very similar to those for residents.
+Please consult with the Admissions Office at one of the University campuses for details.
+In all cases, however, nonresidents must have a grade point average of 2.8 or higher in all transferable college coursework.